PaloAltoNetworks/terraform-google-swfw-modules/examples/multi_nic_common/README.md

 1. Prepare [VM-Series licenses](https://support.paloaltonetworks.com/)
 2. Configure the terraform [google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication-configuration)

-## Bootstrap

-With default settings, firewall instances will get the initial configuration from generated `init-cfg.txt` and `bootstrap.xml` files placed in Cloud Storage.

-The `example.tfvars` file also contains commented out sample settings that can be used to register the firewalls to either Panorama or Strata Cloud Manager (SCM) and complete the configuration.
-To enable this, uncomment one of the sections and adjust `vmseries_common.bootstrap_options` and `vmseries.<fw-name>.bootstrap_options` parameters accordingly.

-> SCM bootstrap is supported on PAN-OS version 11.0 and above.

 ## Usage

 1. Access Google Cloud Shell or any other environment that has access to your GCP project